Certora/Documentation/docs/cvl/statements.md

 execution trace containing values for each input variable and each state variable where all `require` and `satisfy` statements are executed successfully.
-In case there is no such execution, for example if the `require` statements are already inconsistent or if a solidity function always reverts, the rule will show as "Violated".
+In case there is no such execution, for example if the `require` statements are already inconsistent or if a Solidity function always reverts, the rule will show as "Violated".

 If the rule contains multiple `satisfy` statements, then all executed `satisfy`